shmeadyy/shmeadyy/README.md

 ## oh hayy!! 👋

 ### A Little Bit About Me ✨

 I'm [@shmeadyy](https://github.com/shmeadyy) but most folks call me Laura.
-I grew up in Los Angeles, spent a little bit of time in San Francisco and am back in LA living by the 🏖️..
-Currently, I'm a partner engineer at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
-You can resume creep [here](https://www.linkedin.com/in/lauraethorson/) 👀.
+I grew up in Los Angeles, spent a little bit of time in San Francisco and am back in LA living by the 🏖️  Currently, I'm a partner engineer at GitHub but prior to that, I've been at [Facebook](https://www.facebook.com), [Twitter](https://www.twitter.com), and [Salesforce](https://www.salesforce.com).
+You can resume creep [here](https://www.linkedin.com/in/lauraethorson/) 👀

- If you really want to get me talking, ask me about watercolor, food (i.e. cooking, restaurants, etc!), and human behavior/psychology.
+ If you really want to get me talking, ask me about human behavior/psychology, watercolor, or anything food related! 😋

 --------
 ### Get the Download ⬇️